 My favorite Mary Kay principle is the Daily Six.
 Yes, I read her biography, and loved it.
 I highly recommend it as a good read.
-And yes, anyone who knows me in real life finds this highly ironic since pink and makeup are not me at all.
-And even crazier, I was briefly technically a Mary Kay rep – but that’s a story for another day.
+I know anyone who knows me in real life finds this highly ironic since pink and makeup are not me at all.
+Even crazier, I was briefly technically a Mary Kay rep – but that’s a story for another day.

 1. Do not include routine daily tasks